Skip to main content

 What companies need CMMC compliance?

-Companies that seek to bid on or perform work for DoD contracts, including prime contractors and subcontractors, need CMMC compliance.
+Companies that seek to bid on or perform work for DoD contracts, including large prime contractors to small subcontractors, need CMMC compliance.

 Is CMMC only for DoD?